Skip to main content

 Every test in the run has all its details surfaced in a special sidebar.
 This sidebar may contain all or fewer of the sections detailed below.
 In addition it may also contain details of runtime environment, failure and flake rates over time, performance breakdowns, listings of the test code itself, and more.

-Contains the title of the failed test, and the spec it's located in.
-May also have labels indicating test status or other pertinent information, and shortcuts to raise tickets on integrated project management systems or view artifacts.
+Contains the status and title of the test, as well as the spec it's located in.
+May also have labels indicating test status or other pertinent information, and shortcuts to raise tickets on integrated project management systems or test artifacts.

 Previous runs